 (#2290)For MLO, each message of the 4-way handshake contains an MAC Address KDE containing the MLD MAC address of the Authenticator or Supplicant that is sending the message.

-(#2290)An MLO Link KDE is included for each affiliated STA link of an MLD.
-When included in message 2, an MLO Link KDE is included for each link and contains the LinkId field and corresponding affiliated STA MAC address received in the Multi-Link element by the AP MLD in the (Re)Association Request frame.
+(#2290)An MLO Link KDE is included for an affiliated STA link of an MLD as follows.
+If the non-AP MLD includes requested link(s) in the Basic Multi-Link element in the (Re)Association Request frame, in message 2, an MLO Link KDE is included and contains the LinkId field and corresponding affiliated STA MAC address for each link included in the Multi-Link element by the non-AP MLD in the (Re)Association Request frame. (#5303)

 When included in message 3, an MLO Link KDE is included for each affiliated AP link and contains the LinkId field, corresponding affiliated AP MAC address, RSNE, and RSNXE for each affiliated AP that was sent by the Authenticator in Beacons, Probe Response, and ML Probe Response frames.

 12.7.6.2 4-way handshake message 1